ViSiDeL/DOGUI/dogui/README.md

 ### **5.: Store Configuration info**

-DOGUI uses configuration files stored in /config to access various resources.
-Ensure you have the proper configuration info.
+DOGUI uses configuration files stored in /config to access various resources, this info is needed for various DOGUI features.
 Reach out to the development team to recieve premade configs that will grant access to a demo SQL table and Watson resources.

-To understand how to set up the database and api connections, please see the [configuration files readme](./config/readme.md).
-This is summarized below:
+To understand how to set up the database and api connections, please see the [configuration files readme](./config/README.md).
+Summarized below:

 **Modify the SQL connection file with your MySQL credentials:**